 Joining Virtual Queue from Kiosk

-If you aren’t using the My Disney Experience or Disneyland App to reserve your boarding pass, you can do it at one of the many in-park Kiosks located in various locations.
+If you aren’t using the My Disney Experience or Disneyland App to reserve your boarding pass, you can do it at one of the many in-park Kiosks located in various locations. *In-park kiosks are not running for the Virtual Queue at this time.

 You can find them at: